 For an overview of financial aid resources visit Financial Aid and Scholarships.

-Students enrolled in distance learning courses pay tuition and student fees in accordance to residence status requirements and study under the college’s rules and regulations.
+Students enrolled in distance learning courses pay tuition and student fees in accordance to residence status requirements and study under the College’s rules and regulations.
 Students are provided access to faculty, student services, and the C. Louis Shields Learning Resources Center (Library).
 Some Internet courses may require students to secure access to specific computer resources.
 Some Internet courses may require students to have their exams proctored.
 Instructions and procedures for executing Internet courses are provided to students upon their registration.
 Regular contact with the course instructor is required.
+Students should contact the appropriate program area department for additional information.

 General Online Course Requirements